BlurryLight/PDLogger/README.txt

     Examples show how to work with the tool.

 Benchmark:
+On I7 4720HQ(2.8GHZ),HDD, each thread has 100,000 lines to write.
+All LOGS are Guarenteed!
+Totally 150,0000 Lines, which means 150 files, are written.

 Because the usage of std::mutex,the lock, the time spent on logging has a linear relationship with the threads number.